 Buying a travel insurance has always been a necessity but I rarely take time to ponder over it.
 More often than not, I make my purchases at the last minute (during my ride to the airport).
-All I wanted was a piece of mind and convenience+cost determines the insurer of my choice.
+All I wanted was peace of mind and convenience+cost determines the insurer of my choice.

 I usually go with Chartis or NTUC Income but insurance plans for my upcoming New Zealand trip seems to be a little trickier.
 After all, the usual annual travel policy will not be applicable for my 6-month stint while a single-trip policy is pretty pricey for a soon-to-be unemployed dreamer.